-Well, I was in bed trying to take a nap and thinking about you girls and overthinking, when I saw at the feet of my bed something being covered by the curtain, I left the window open so I’m guessing that’s how it got… I mean I know it’s a statue but somebody could have come in and left it there?
+“Well, I was in bed trying to take a nap and thinking about you girls and overthinking, when I saw at the feet of my bed something being covered by the curtain, I left the window open so I’m guessing that’s how it got . . .
+I mean I know it’s a statue but somebody could have come in and left it there?”

 “Well, I have no idea Sheryl, do you have any neighbor close that could have broken in?”

-So far you girls and no other neighbor close enough, besides it’s a second floor.
+“So far you girls and no other neighbor close enough.”

 “That’s true, who could have done it?
-I’m just hoping Hecate just showed up to you, I mean the real one… I’m curious about something though, how did the statue look exactly?”
+I’m just hoping Hecate just showed up to you, I mean the real one . . .
+I’m curious about something though, how did the statue look exactly?”
+Asked Claudia.

-Well, I saw it had three different faces and it seemed each face has a personality as to what I witness when I saw her.
+“Well, I saw it had three different faces and it seemed each face has a personality as to what I witness when I saw her.”
+Uttered Sheryl.

-Ok that sounds like our statue, but you said you actually saw her?
-Because we never did.
+“Ok that sounds like our statue, but you said you actually saw her?
+Because we never did.”

 I was starting to worry while I described Hecate to Claudia.

 “I’m guessing you are one of the very few fortunate people who could see her Sheryl, I haven’t heard of anyone being able to do that so I think you are truly special.”
+Concluded Claudia.

-I felt a little relieved but I still haven’t gotten an answer on why Hecate implied the girl’s betrayal, however I decided to stick with them and see what comes along the way.
+I felt a little relieved but I still haven’t gotten an answer on why Hecate implied the girls’ betrayal, however I decided to stick with them and see what comes along the way.
 Probably the girls are hiding something else as I did before so truth may be revealed at the end.

 I have always thought that is good to have friends close but your enemies even closer, I don’t know how things may turn so ill rather have them both as allies and hopefully earn enough confidence from them to tell me the truth.